iDhruv22/call/README.md

 CallJs for ES7 async and await
 ==============================

-This is the the wrapper on node js http module.
-The call function returns a promise object.
+This is the wrapper around node js http module, and the call function returns a promise object.

 __**Installation:**__